theAayushbajaj/theaayushbajaj.github.io/about.md

 Did some internships too which were an amazing experience.

 Currently I do freelance development for few companies and participate in kaggle and AnalyticsVidhya Competitions.
-Connect with me if you want to know more (that was juts 1%)
+Connect with me if you want to know more (that was just 1%)

 ### Contact me